clineamb/gulp-s3-upload/Readme.md

 # gulp-s3-upload

-Made for work + personal use for uploading assets to Amazon S3 servers.
+Use for uploading assets to Amazon S3 servers.
 This helps to make it an easy gulp task.

 This package uses the [aws-sdk (node)](http://aws.amazon.com/sdk-for-node-js/).